De Quervain's thyroiditis: Diagnosis

 The most common methods for diagnosing de Quervain thyroiditis are clinical and test results.
 Elevations of C-reactive protein and erythrocyte sedimentation rate are laboratory features of the condition.
 While typically normal, the blood leukocyte count may be slightly increased.
 There may be anemia that is normochromic and normocytic.
 Thyroid function testing frequently reveals decreased thyroid stimulating hormone (TSH) and increased serum levels of triiodothyronine (T3) and thyroxine (T4) during the acute phase of the disease.
 The intrathyroidal T3 and T4 levels are often reflected by the T3 to T4 ratio, which is typically less than 20 (ng/dL divided by μg/dL).
 Nearly all patients have increased serum thyroglobulin, which is consistent with follicular destruction.

+Histopathology

+Microscopic evaluation reveals characteristic stage-dependent and patchy follicular changes throughout the thyroid gland.
+In the early acute phase, thyroid follicular cells are disrupted and replaced by microabscesses and neutrophil infiltrates.
+As the disease progresses, classic granulomatous lesions form, characterized by aggregations of lymphocytes, plasma cells and large histiocytes surrounding colloid masses.
+Multinucleated giant cells coalesce around and internalize colloid fragments.
+In late stages, the tissue displays extensive lymphocytic infiltration and fibrosis.
+Under electron microscopy, subacute thyroiditis displays both granulomatous and non-granulomatous patchy lesions.
+Granulomatous lesions demonstrate a loss of the normal honeycomb cellular architecture of follicular cells, shortened microvilli and predominant giant cells.
+Non-granulomatous lesions feature disruption of the follicular basement membrane, which is replaced by T lymphocytes, monocytes and histiocytes.

 Thyroid scans using technetium (99mTc) pertechnetate or RAIU usually show minimal uptake during the acute phase.
 This happens when thyroid follicles are disrupted, which impairs iodine trapping.
 Thyroid scan uptake increases throughout the recovery phase due to the thyroid gland's enhanced capacity to trap iodine, which eventually returns to normal after full recovery.

 Thyroid gland enlargement and a region of hypoechogenicity that correlates to the inflammatory area are typically seen on thyroid ultrasonography.
 Low or normal vascular flow may be shown by color Doppler ultrasonography.

 Rarely is tissue diagnosis required.
 Fine needle aspiration may be helpful in questionable cases, such as the area of pain restricted to a single nodule or confined area, to differentiate unilateral involvement from bleeding into a cyst or tumor.